 Nearby supermarkets are located at Auchan, Century-Mart and Carrefour at LouFeng.
 There is a free bus services schedule to Century-Mart and Carrefour.

 Dushu Lake Science, Education and Innovation District provides comfortable accommodation for international students.
-The dormitory consists of 4-person or 6-person rooms with separate bathroom, basic furniture, telephone, air conditioning, Internet and other facilities.
+The dormitory consists of rooms with separate bathroom, basic furniture, telephone, air conditioning, Internet and other facilities.
 Located at the southeast corner of the education town, the dormitory provides 24-hour hot water supply and has indoor facilities for common use such as electromagnetic oven and refrigerator.
 The information desk at Block C offers 24-hour check-in or check-out services.
 Sport facilities such as basketball and badminton courts are situated on the north and south sides of the dormitory.

 There is a hospital in the Higher Education Town, close to GIST International College, at No 388 Linquan Street.
 Another hospital nearby is under construction.